climateguard/RadSens/README.md

-Oficial library for RadSens by ClimateGuard
+Official library for RadSens by ClimateGuard
 ===========================================

 <b> RadSens is an unique ultracompact I2C-connectable dosimeter module based on a Geiger tube.  </b>